-- If a Trainee takes special leave in excess of 6 weeks over two years, and is required to complete a further period of training - If a Trainee has not reached the required standard and is required to undertake additional training. - If a Trainee has not fulfilled the curriculum requirements for BST certification and is required to undertake additional training or attend outstanding mandatory courses - If a Trainee's completion date is changed for any reason, the Trainee, the RSAs and the NSDs will be informed in writing by the BST coordinator in the Training Team, RCPI ePortfolio ePortfolio is an electronic logbook for recording essential information about training, educational and evaluation activities.
-Trainees are required to maintain an up-to-date ePortfolio throughout BST, as it is an official record of satisfactory completion of training.
+- If a Trainee takes special leave in excess of 6 weeks over two years, and is required to complete a further period of training - If a Trainee has not reached the required standard and is required to undertake additional training. - If a Trainee has not fulfilled the curriculum requirements for BST certification and is required to undertake additional training or attend outstanding mandatory courses - If a Trainee's completion date is changed for any reason, the Trainee and the NSDs will be informed in writing by the BST coordinator in the Training Team, RCPI ePortfolio ePortfolio is an electronic logbook for recording essential information about training, educational and evaluation activities that are required during the training programme.
+Trainees are required to maintain an up-to-date ePortfolio throughout HST, as it is an official record of satisfactory completion of training.